iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 # 15 - Subdivide, Fill, and Merge

 To subdivide Edges, go too Edge and Subdivide (split edges/faces in half), or RMB → Subdivide.
-Sometimes it's can replace loop cut, since it allow you subdivide edges more precisely and solve ngon/triangle loop cut problem (you can select path to subdivide).
+Sometimes it's can replace loop cut, since it allow you to subdivide edges more precisely and solve ngon/triangle loop cut problem (you can select path to subdivide).

 To subdivide Edge ring, go to Edge and Subdivide Edge Ring.

-You can't subdivede n-gons, but you can use knife tool to cut it.
+You can't subdivide n-gons, but you can use knife tool to cut it.

 You can extrude to cursor from many tools, hold C- and press, this is useful to create vertex in specific place (Edit mode, vertex mode).

-You can create edge (and face too!) from just 2 vertices by selecting them and press F key (Vertex → New Edge/Face from Verticies).
-And this is not Knife tool, it's just create edge between 2 vertices or face, etc.
+You can create edge (and face too!) from just 2 vertices by selecting them and press F key (Vertex → New Edge/Face from Vertices).
+And this is not Knife tool, it's just creating edge between 2 vertices or faces, etc.

-M-F - fill face (not same as F), it will fill face with triangles (use Face -> Grid fill to will with quads).
+M-F - fill face (not same as F), it will fill face with triangles (use Face → Grid fill to will with quads).

-To connect vertecies, create edge and split it use J key.
+To connect vertices, create edge and split it use J key.

-To use auto-merge (merge verticies moved to same location), enable it in options menu (top right) or control button (also top right) and usually you need to enable snapping by vertex.
+To use auto-merge (merge vertices moved to same location), enable it in options menu (top right) or control button (also top right) and usually you need to enable snapping by vertex.